 - What happens if you do not have the operation?

 - Should I get a second opinion?

 - What is your experience in doing this operation?

 Make sure you are getting the best care possible by asking your surgeon these questions.

-We encourage you to download and print these questions and bring them with you to your appointment.
+We encourage you to download and print this guide and bring it with you to your appointments.